M-E-U-E/travel_api/README.md

        - Users Service (Port 5001): Handles user registration, login, and profile management
        - Destinations Service (Port 5002): Manages travel destinations
        - Authentication Service (Port 5003): Handles token validation and authorization

+   #Test

+      # Step 1: Install necessary dependencies (if not already installed)
+      pip install Flask coverage werkzeug requests pytest

+      # Step 2: Run the tests using unittest (with coverage)
+      # This will discover and run all the tests in the 'tests' directory
+      python -m unittest discover tests  # This runs the tests in the 'tests' folder

+      # Step 3: Alternatively, run the tests directly with coverage for more detailed reports
+      # This will execute the tests in the specified test file and track code coverage
+      python test_users_api.py  # Ensure the script with tests is named 'test_users_api.py'

+      # Step 4: View the coverage summary after running the tests
+      # This will print out a coverage report and generate an HTML report if configured in the test file
+      # Make sure you have COV.report() and COV.html_report() in your code

+      # Step 5: If you prefer using pytest for better test output and features, install pytest
+      pip install pytest  # Install pytest

+      # Step 6: Run the tests using pytest for more detailed output and reporting
+      pytest tests/  # This runs all tests in the 'tests' directory with pytest

+      # Step 7: If you want to run a specific test file or test method with pytest
+      # You can run it like this:
+      pytest tests/test_users_api.py  # Run a specific test file pytest -k 'test_register_success'  # Run a specific test method by name

+      # Step 8: View the pytest test output for success or failure details
+      # It will provide detailed logs and will indicate which tests failed or passed.

    ### Endpoint Operations & Testing Guide
     1. Users Service (Port 5001)
        ```